-That is the almost ancient Chinese pan tao peach which also is called peento peach, Chinese flat peach, saucer peach, and Saturn peach—as in the rings of Saturn which this peach looks a bit like when its pit is popped from it flattened center.
+The modern-day donut peach is the most ancient Chinese pan tao peach.
+It’s also called peento peach, Chinese flat peach, saucer peach, and Saturn peach—as in the rings of Saturn which this peach looks a bit like when its pit is popped from its flattened center.

 Marketing has taken over the pan tao peach.
-You are most likely to find it displayed under the name Donut Peach, as in doughnut.
+Today it is most often called Donut Peach, as in doughnut.
 Some have even thought to box these flattened peaches up like a box of deep-fried ring-shaped pastries.
 (After tasting a donut peach, you can decide which is more flavorful and better for you.)

 The donut peach is much sweeter than yellow peaches and lower in acidity.
 Some recognize a hint of almond overtones in its mild flavor.
 It is velvety and creamy between the teeth.